HosseinSiw/50-golang-and-python-practices/go/simple-web-app/encryptor-decryptor/README.md

-# A very simple web application that can be used for the encryption and decryption of data.
+# A very simple web application that can be used for the encryption and decryption of data. <br>
+## In this project, the caesar cipher algorithm has been used\
 ### Usage:
   go run .
   navigate to the localhost:8080 via your browser.\